tinyfish-io/agentql/README.md

 ### Features

-- **Python and Playwright** [AgentQL's Python SDK](https://docs.agentql.com/installation/sdk-installation) seamlessly integrates with Playwright for advanced automation and testing.
+- **Playwright** [AgentQL's Python SDK](https://docs.agentql.com/python-sdk/installation) and [JavaScript SDK](https://docs.agentql.com/javascript-sdk/installation) seamlessly integrates with Playwright for advanced automation and testing.
 - **Cross-site compatibility** lets you use the same query across different sites with similar content.
 - **Structured output** defined by the shape of your query.
 - **Natural language selectors** find elements and data anywhere on a site using intuitive queries.